laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 ### Try It Now in Your Browser

-This MCP integration is included and pre-configured in the Workflow [Sample App](https://github.com/laravel-workflow/sample-app).
+This MCP integration is included and pre-configured in the Durable Workflow [Sample App](https://github.com/durable-workflow/sample-app).

 To try it: